ideapark/cafe/README.md

 ### Update `coffee.json`

-1. replace `urls` array with your service urls at the remote network
+1. replace `urls` array with your service urls at the remote network.
-2. instruct `coffee` how to reach your remote network hop by hop. (`user`, `pass`, `key` are kept secure by reading from env or file optionally)
+2. instruct `coffee` how to reach your remote network hop by hop. (`user`, `pass`, `key` are kept secure by reading from env or file, optional)
 3. `wild` suffix can be changed to any public wild dns that resovles to `127.0.0.1` (optional)

 ### Build

-Compile the final single binary release. happy `coffee`
+Compile the final single binary release.
+Happy `coffee`

 ```bash
 make